rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ## Scope

 Based upon the strategy the features and functionality I want to include are as follows:
+-   A message to welocome the user.
 -	Single page to keep navigation easy.
 -	Fun and vibrant colour scheme.
 -	4 Multiple choice answers.
 -   Current flag counter so the user knows how far they must go to complete the game.
 -	Score counter so the user can see how well they are doing.
 -	Provides correct answer so the user can learn and answer correctly next time.
--	Reset Button?
+-	Reset Button
 -	The user should be provided with feedback when clicking the answers so that they know an input has been successfully given and weather it is correct or incorrect.
+-   End message to tell the user how well they did and to let them restart.

  Functionality to leave out:
--	Reset?
-Game will auto reset on incorrect answer.
--	Different levels?
+-	Different difficulty levels, beyond my current abilities
--	Score stats, beyond my abilities
+-	Score stats, beyond my current abilities
 -	Not all flags of the world- too much for minimal viable product.

 ## Structure

-The site will be structured in a linear format with clean UX keeping the users’ expectations as the main priority.
+The site will need to be suited to a target audience of pretty much any age group so will be structured in a linear format with clean UX keeping the users’ expectations as the main priority.
-A modal popup will welcome the user, give them instructions on how to use the game and enable them to start the game The site will be made up of 1 page – the flags will display inside a central conatainer.
+The site will be made up of 1 page – the flags will display inside a central conatainer with the 4 clickable answers below and a modal pop up at the start and end of the game.
-Each question will be asked in the same format with a with the flags displaying in a central box and 4 multiple choice clickable answers below it.
-A score counter should be at the top of the page.
-A modal pop up at the end of the game to give the user there score and enable them to restart the game.
-The background picture will need to keep things fun at the same time as not being too distracting.

 ## Skeleton